Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Experimental setup and methodology

 \section{Experimental setup and methodology}

 Measurements were taken using the Vacuum Efficiency Reflectivity and Absorption (VERA) setup at TRIUMF, which is described in detail in \cite{Lewis_2025_qy}.
 A deuterium continuum lamp is used in combination with a vacuum monochromator to provide illumination.
-A NIST calibrated photodiode (Thorlabs FDS10X10) was used to measure the absolute photon flux of the lamp in the range 350-830~nm.
-Cooling was provided by liquid nitrogen supplied to a cold finger, with the temperature stable within $\pm 0.1$~K at the nominal measurement temperature of 163~K (LXe temperature).
+A photodiode (Thorlabs FDS10X10) calibrated by NIST from 350 to 830~nm was used to measure the absolute photon flux of the lamp, with absolute efficiency measurements limited to this calibration range.
+Cooling is provided with liquid nitrogen circulated through a cold finger, with the temperature stability of $\pm 0.1$~K at the nominal measurement temperature of 163~K (LXe temperature).
 Current measurements were performed using a Keysight B2985A picoammeter.
-For determining pulse rates at the waveform level, the output of each SiPM was converted to a voltage pulse using a custom-made transimpedance amplifier and digitized using a CAEN DT5730 digitizer.
-The angle of incident light upon the sample holder was varied by a stepper motor within a range of motion of $-15^{\circ}$ to $60^{\circ}$ wrt to normal.
+For waveform analysis, SiPM pulses were digitized using a custom-made transimpedance amplifier and CAEN DT5730 digitizer.
+Breakdown voltage was assessed using the peak of $d(\log{I})/dV$ from IV curve data.
+Angle of the sample is varied by a stepper motor within a range of motion of $-15^{\circ}$ to $60^{\circ}$ wrt to normal.
+PDE data is shown throughout \autoref{sec:fitting_the_model} with accompanying fits.